 When it comes to improving the lives of our country's most vulnerable individuals and families, research too often falls short of making a tangible impact.
-At Urban, rigorous and evidence-based research shapes decisions and is translated into practical solutions, and I'm thrilled to be involved in the process.
+At Urban, rigorous research shapes decisions and is translated into practical and evidence-based solutions, and I'm thrilled to be involved in the process.